March 13-19, 2022

-Plus trips to the zoo, Magnolia Market at the Silos, and living in the same hotel with your team for a week is the best team building I know of!
+Plus trips to the zoo, Magnolia Market at the Silos, and living in the same hotel with your team for a week is the best team building there is!

 We row out of the Baylor Crew boathouse located on the Brazos river next to Baylor University, Waco, TX.

-- The week before we leave, Thursday and Friday practices will be spent inspecting and loading equipment onto our trailer.
+- The week before we leave, Thursday and Friday practices will be spent at the boathouse inspecting and loading equipment onto our trailer.